 Since inception, we have not generated any revenue from any sources, including from product sales, and have incurred significant operating losses and negative cash flows from our operations.
 We have funded our operations to date primarily with proceeds from the sale of shares of common stock and the sale of shares of our redeemable convertible preferred stock.
-As of March 31, 2020, we had \$76.3 million in cash, cash equivalents, and marketable securities and an accumulated deficit of \$161.2 million.
+As of June 30, 2020, we had \$70.9 million in cash and cash equivalents and an accumulated deficit of \$166.8 million.

-In November 2019, we announced that top line data from the PROTECTOR 1 Phase 3 study, evaluating the safety and efficacy of RTB101 in preventing clinically symptomatic respiratory illness in adults age 65 and older, did not meet its primary endpoint and the Company has stopped the development of RTB101 for clinically symptomatic respiratory illness.
+In November 2019, we announced that top-line data from the PROTECTOR 1 Phase 3 study, evaluating the safety and efficacy of RTB101 in preventing clinically symptomatic respiratory illness in adults age 65 and older, did not meet its primary endpoint and the Company has stopped the development of RTB101 for clinically symptomatic respiratory illness.

-In February 2020, we retained JMP Securities LLC as a financial advisor to assist in our evaluation of a broad range of strategic alternatives to enhance stockholder value, including additional capital raising transactions, an acquisition, merger, business combination, licensing and/or other strategic transaction involving us.
+In February 2020, we retained JMP as a financial advisor to assist in our evaluation of a broad range of strategic alternatives to enhance stockholder value, including additional capital raising transactions, an acquisition, merger, business combination, licensing and/or other strategic transaction involving us.

-On April 28, 2020, we entered into a Merger Agreement with Adicet and Merger Sub pursuant to which, subject to the satisfaction or waiver of the conditions therein, Adicet will merge with and into Merger Sub, with Adicet continuing as the surviving company and a wholly-owned subsidiary of resTORbio.
+On April 28, 2020, we entered into a Merger Agreement with Adicet and Merger Sub pursuant to which, subject to the satisfaction or waiver of the conditions therein, Adicet will merge with and into Merger Sub, with Adicet continuing as the surviving company and a wholly owned subsidiary of ours.
 The Merger Agreement was unanimously approved by the members of the Company's Board, and the Board resolved to recommend approval of the Merger Agreement to the Company's shareholders.